* Former Professor of modern Middle Eastern history at West Chester University in Pennsylvania

-Lawrence Davidson is a professor at West Chester University in Pennsylvania, where he teaches courses in modern Middle Eastern history, the history of science, and European intellectual history.
-His chief area of research is in U.S.-Mideast relations, a subject about which he often speaks publicly.
+Lawrence Davidson was a professor at West Chester University in Pennsylvania, where he taught courses in modern Middle Eastern history, the history of science, and European intellectual history.
+His chief area of research was in U.S.-Mideast relations, a subject about which he often spoke publicly.

 Calling Israel an “indecent” and “racist” state guilty of massive human-rights violations against the Palestinian people, Davidson portrays Israeli anti-terrorism measures—such as the use of checkpoints, the construction of a separation barrier in the West Bank, and the “draconian land and sea blockade” of Gaza—as exercises in “pure, mean harassment” designed to “humiliate” the Palestinians and make their lives “as miserable as possible.”
 Likening such “tactics” to “the behaviors of both pogroms and concentration camps,” the professor denounces the Jewish state for pursuing a “blatantly criminal” campaign of “collective punishment” that has impoverished “over a million and a half people.”
 “The goal of Israeli society,” says Davidson, is to render non-Jews “second-class citizens and, eventually, [to] expel [them] altogether.”
 He further accuses Zionists of having “purposely molded” for themselves a “discriminatory society” that practices “ethnic cleansing” against Palestinians, whom “the majority” of Jews view as nothing more than “beasts walking on two legs.”